All Episodes

 No jobs are being saved.

-The deficit, folks, listen to this.
+Folks, listen to this.

 The budget deficit in 09 will be larger than all of George W. Bush's annual deficits combined.

-Obama's first budget deficit higher than every Bush deficit added up and combined.
+Obama's first budget deficit, higher than every Bush deficit added up and combined.

 He's lost trust, Connie.

-He's lost trust with the American people, he's not gonna be able to get it back.
+He's not going to be able to get it back.

-There's one more one more sound bite.
+There's one more soundbite.

 How worried do you think we ought to be about violent language like that?